myllynen/rhel-troubleshooting-guide/README.md

 Sometimes it is helpful to check what changes have been introduced in newer (Red Hat) RPM packages.

-Note the basic version numbers of RHEL packages do not fully indicate what fixes are included in packages as Red Hat backports notable security fixes (and sometimes features as well) in a backward-compatible way to RHEL packages.
+Note that the basic version numbers of RHEL packages do not fully indicate what fixes are included in packages as Red Hat backports notable security fixes (and sometimes features as well) in a backward-compatible way to RHEL packages.
 See [https://www.redhat.com/en/blog/what-backporting-and-how-does-it-apply-rhel-and-other-red-hat-products](https://www.redhat.com/en/blog/what-backporting-and-how-does-it-apply-rhel-and-other-red-hat-products) and [https://www.redhat.com/en/blog/what-latest-kernel-release-my-version-red-hat-enterprise-linux](https://www.redhat.com/en/blog/what-latest-kernel-release-my-version-red-hat-enterprise-linux) for details.

-One option to consider is using the yum security plugin for security related fixes, see [https://access.redhat.com/solutions/10021](https://access.redhat.com/solutions/10021).
+One option to consider is using the dnf security plugin for security related fixes, see [https://access.redhat.com/solutions/10021](https://access.redhat.com/solutions/10021).
 Another quick way to see fixed issues and CVEs is to check the RPM